 Step 3: LOVE

 a) Breathe—Sit and tune into the energy that you’ve located and labeled, and then intentionally send your breath to it.
-Breathe to the tightness, churning or throbbing.
+Breathe to the churning, tightness or heaviness.
 This act alone may dramatically shift your emotional state.

 b) Vocalize—Step out of the way and allow the energy to make its own sound.
-Without words, let the energy express itself through sounds like screaming, growling, groaning, moaning, crying, etc. The important thing here is to make sure the sound matches the feeling.
+Without words, let the energy express itself through sounds like screaming, growling, groaning, moaning, crying, etc. The important thing here is to make sure the sound matches the intensity of the feeling.

-c) Move—Let yourself be “possessed” by the energy, allowing it to move your body in any way it desires.
-In other words, do an interpretive “dance,” making sure the movement matches how you feel, otherwise you won’t experience a shift.
+c) Move—Let your body express the energy physically.
+Allow the feeling to move your body in any way it desires.
+Just make sure the movement matches the intensity of the feeling, otherwise you won’t experience a shift.
 Go all the way.
 For example, if you’re scared, roll up in a ball and shake.
 If you’re angry, pound a cushion.
 If you’re sad, sob.
-If you’re horny, twerk; if you’re joyful, raise your arms in a victory celebration.

 Step 4: LOOK

-If you are practicing steps 1-3, and a feeling still won’t dissolve, Look for a story that’s being told about what’s happened.
-When a story is Velcro-ed to a feeling, the emotion cannot release.
-It can’t pass through naturally.
-It’s always a story that keeps a feeling alive.
+If you practice steps 1-3, and a feeling still won’t release or dissolve, Look for a story your telling yourself about what’s happened or what’s happening.
+It’s always a story that keeps a feeling from being released.

-For example, if your boyfriend breaks up with you, you’ll naturally feel sad.
+For example, if all your friends are in relationships and you’re not, you might feel sad.
 And if you practice steps 1-3, that feeling will naturally move through you and release.
-But if you have a story that says the break up means your not lovable and that you’ll never find a lasting relationship, your sadness will reoccur like the birthday candle!
+But if you have a story that says, “I’m never going to find a lasting relationship,” your sadness will reoccur like the birthday candle!
 The story fuels the emotion and keeps it alive!

-However, that story, no matter what it is, is NEVER true.
-When you Look at the story and see how empty it is, the emotion will release naturally, and you’ll be back in your normal and natural state of ease and flow.
+However, these types of stories are NEVER true.
+When you Look at the story and see how empty it is (you don’t know the future), the emotion will release naturally, and you’ll be back in your normal and natural state of ease and flow.

 Step 5: LISTEN

 The final step is to Listen to our emotions, for they frequently have a message for us.
-Like a fever indicates an infection, an emotion often indicates that something is out of alignment in our lives, that something needs our attention or an action needs to occur.
+Like a fever indicates an infection, so an emotion indicates that something needs our attention.
+There’s wisdom in our feelings.

 Quite frequently, when we’re an emotional wreck, it’s because we’re not addressing something in our lives.
 So here is a list of the primary emotions and what they usually indicate: